GET FASTER PROCESSING FOR YOUR CANADIAN STUDY PERMIT

-As the start of the school year approaches, we are receiving more and more questions from our clients about how to fast-track a Canadian study permit application.
+As the new school year begins, we receive often more and more questions from our clients about how to fast-track a Canadian study permit application.
 The processing time for study permits varies from 2 weeks to 3 months, depending on which country you submit your application from.
 As such, we recommend allowing anywhere from one to four months to submit your application.

 For our clients who need a study permit faster due to the imminent expiration of their current status, we suggest looking at the Student Direct Stream.
 In the Student Direct Stream, eligible international students get faster processing for study permits.
 The processing time can be as little as 20 calendar days.